Mount Kailash Helicopter Support Tour

 Safety Major for Mount Kailash Heli Support Tour

-• Always follow the instructions of guides, pilots, and support staff without ignoring altitude or weather warnings
+• Always follow instructions from guides, pilots, and support staff, especially regarding weather and altitude conditions

 • Keep extra buffer days in your itinerary because helicopter flights are often delayed due to weather conditions